gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **0.6.0 alpha (Android)**
 - Downgrading a Cake from **0.7.0** and then placing it in **0.6.0**, upgrading back will turn the Cake into an info_update2 block
 - Placing slabs in the upper position of the block and mining them will give you Invalid Data Value Slabs or Top Slabs.

+**0.7.0 alpha (Android)**
+- In this version, all types of buckets can stack to 64 including Empty Buckets, Water Buckets, Lava Buckets, and Milk Buckets.
+Make sure to put these in a chest before updating to keep them from breaking upon updating.

+**0.8.0 alpha (Android)**
+- In this version, Item duplication is possible and items can be stacked past their usual limits.
+To do this follow these steps, open your world to LAN and connect on a second device/instance.
+Throw the items that you would like to duplicate or overstack to the second device.
+After 10 seconds of the items being picked up relog on the 1st/host device and when returning the items on the second device should have overstacked.
+Place these items in the chest to keep their overstacked state.
+The overstacked items will usually exceed 99 and show up as 99+, sometimes the items will have a negative item count and still show up as 99+

+**0.8.0_test1 (Android)**
+- In this version, Logs can now be placed sideways.
+Mining up the sideways Logs will give you Invalid Data Value Logs